Do We Know the True Value of Pi?

 The Babylonians, on the other hand, had a more advanced understanding of pi.
 They approximated its value to be around 3.125, which was even closer to the actual value.
 The Babylonians utilized this approximation in their calculations of areas and volumes, showcasing the relevance of pi in their mathematical endeavors.

-See also What Is the Best Altcoin Today?
+See also What Are the Altcoins Examples?

 The ancient Greeks, particularly the mathematician Archimedes, made significant contributions to the understanding of pi.
 Archimedes utilized a method called the method of exhaustion to approximate the value of pi.
 By inscribing and circumscribing polygons around circles, he was able to provide upper and lower bounds for pi, eventually arriving at an estimation of 3.14.